What Are Mortgages? Their Types, History, and Impact on the Economy

 How Mortgages Affect the Economy

-During President Clinton's administration, banks complained they couldn't compete in the international financial markets.
+During President Bill Clinton's administration, banks complained they couldn't compete in the international financial markets.
 Congress deregulated the industry and repealed the Glass-Steagall Act.
 This allowed banks to use depositors' guaranteed funds to invest in risky derivatives.
 The most popular of these was the mortgage-backed security.

-Banks would bundle together similar mortgages, and then sell them to Fannie Mae, Freddie Mac, or other investors.
+Banks would bundle together similar mortgages.
+They would then sell them to Fannie Mae, Freddie Mac, or other investors.
 They were insured against default by credit default swaps.
 The demand for these securities was so high that banks began lowering standards on the underlying loans.
 Soon, these subprime mortgages allowed almost anyone to become a homeowner.

-As a result, the percentage of mortgage debt compared to gross domestic product skyrocketed from 50 percent in 2000 to almost 70 percent by 2004.
+As a result, the percentage of mortgage debt compared to gross domestic product skyrocketed from 50% in 2000 to almost 70% by 2004.
 All went well until housing prices started to drop in 2006.
 Unable to refinance or sell their houses, homeowners began defaulting.
 So many investors cashed in their credit default swaps that the principal insurer, American International Group, almost went bankrupt.
 That's how the subprime mortgage crisis created the 2008 financial crisis.